Fitness & Nutrition Support Inside Your Thailand Rehab Program

 You do not need to be fit to start.
 The first win is showing up and leaving with your system calmer than when you arrived.

-- 3 days per week in the gym: guided, technique first
+- Three days per week in the gym: guided, technique first

-- 2 days per week for 1:1 sessions: goal based and paced
+- Two days per week for one-to-one sessions: goal based and paced

 - Daily light options: like a walk or mobility, if you feel up to it